App-vNext/Polly/README_V8.md

 ```
 <!-- endSnippet -->

 Timeout strategies throw `TimeoutRejectedException` when a timeout occurs.
-For more details see [Timeout strategy documentation](docs/strategies/timeout.md).
+For more details, visit the [timeout strategy](https://www.pollydocs.org/strategies/timeout) documentation.

 ### Rate Limiter